The Pocket Guide to Cancer and Spirituality

 - Recognizing that taking care of your spiritual side can help you heal as a whole person, whether the cancer is cured or not.

-- Introducing your physician and other team members to your spiritual leaders or mentors if they visit or are involved in your care.
+- Introducing your clinician and other team members to your spiritual leaders or mentors if they visit or participate in your care.

 To learn more about the connection between medicine and spirituality, read Healing Words: The Power of Prayer and the Practice of Medicine by Larry Dossey, MD.
-In it, Dossey explores the link between medicine and spirituality and concludes that prayer and spirituality are a critical part of a person’s ability to heal.
+You can find other resources below.

 Resources

-- “My Wife Susan’s Response to Cancer,” from www.drwaynejonas.com
+- “My Wife Susan’s Response to Cancer” — Wayne Jonas, MD

 Books

-- Spirituality in Healthcare edited by Mark Cobb, Christina Puchalski, Bruce Rumbold
+- Spirituality in Healthcare by edited by Mark Cobb, Christina Puchalski and Bruce Rumbold — A comprehensive academic and clinical reference.
+More for clinicians and chaplains than general readers.

-- Healing Words: The Power of Prayer and the Practice of Medicine by Larry Dosse
+- Healing Words: The Power of Prayer and the Practice of Medicine by Larry Dossey, MD — Explores the link between prayer, spirituality, and healing.

 References